There used to be so much Snoop Dogg in this post about decarboxylating cannabis.

 I’ve been on the hunt to find the most accurate scientific data surrounding this, and if you have something more up to date, I’d love to hear about it in the comments section below.
 Here’s been the journey so far:

-When I found this article at Skunk Pharms Research about decarboxylation, things started making a lot more sense.
+When I found this article at Skunk Pharms Research about decarboxylation, I felt like I was really getting the hang of this whole decarb thing.
 They shared this handy little chart that shows the rate of decarboxylation of thc at different temperatures:

 Enter: Marijuana Growers HQ